 If you have a multiple-machine ArcGIS Server site, repeat the steps above on the remaining machines in your site.

-If you configured ArcGIS Web Adaptor to work with your site, you'll need to install 10.7.1 as well.
-For instructions, see the following applicable Web Adaptor:
+If you configured ArcGIS Web Adaptor to work with your site, you'll need to install a 10.9 Web Adaptor as well.
+Follow the instructions for the type of Web Adaptor you use.

 If you want the ability to update passwords in registered and managed database connections used by existing services, run the externalizeconnectionstrings.sh command utility as described in the next section.